-Remote Assist is suitable for use with adults and children.
-Use your clinical judgement to determine who to enrol as some patients may prefer meeting face-to-face or have needs best suited for an inclinic check.
+Remote Assist is suitable for use with adults and children aged six years and older.
+Use your clinical judgement to determine who to enroll as some patients may prefer meeting face-to-face or have needs best suited for an in-clinic check.
 Selection criteria to consider include: